ui-ninja/react-native-rating-element/README.md

   icon="ios-star"
 />;

-If you want to record user tap on star
+*If you want to record user tap on star icon*

 <Rating
   rated={3.7}